Would I rather be feared or loved? Easy, both. I want people to be afraid of how much they love me. -Michael Scott

 When I first decided I wanted to be a writer, I imagined the hardest part would be coming up with good ideas.
 Back then, creating a new idea meant summoning elegant words, phrases, and story out of nothing more than my daydreams and boredom.
 Where did the really great creative writers get their ideas?
-It all seems like an impossible mystery—which didn’t stop me from wanting to try.
+It all seemed like an impossible mystery—which didn’t stop me from wanting to try.

-Then there’s the fourth thing that I know now—the hardest thing about being a successful writer for hire is not coming up with a good idea.
+Then there’s the fourth thing that I know now.
+The hardest thing about being a successful writer for hire is not coming up with a good idea.
 It’s not even executing on that good idea to make a quality product (though that does take time, effort, and practice).
 No, if I had to name the hardest thing about writing for hire, it’s getting your client to like your idea and pay you to produce it.

-The Trouble with Good Ideas: Risk.
+The Trouble with Good Ideas: Risk

 You know how the pitch process goes.
-You enter the room with the perfect concept for a client’s new project or campaign—it’s inventive, compelling, and will drive ltos of sales.
+You enter the room with the perfect concept for a client’s new project or campaign—it’s inventive, compelling, and will drive lots of sales.
 All you need to do is convince the client this idea is worth their investment—which can be really, really hard.